Girl found near death in remote village in Vanuatu makes astonishing recovery

 "Toby just came back from Vanuatu a week ago and he is the one who is always present for her.
 She wants to hold his hand.
 She has really bonded.
 When I talk to her on the phone she is like, 'Where's Uncle Toby?'"

-"We also benefited," said Nicole.
+"We also benefited," Nicole said.
 "We learned a lot.
 We have received a lot of good things.
 It is unbelievable how many people helped and have stepped in.
 We had never experienced that before."